ndkgit339/FastSpeech2-filled_pause_speech_synthesis/README.md

 # Speech synthesis with filled pauses and training scripts

 This is an open-source implementation of speech synthesis model with filled pauses based on FastSpeech2.
 The key charasteristics are as follows:
-- __Synthesize speech with filled pauses__ a script that synthesizes spontaneous speech with filled pauses from an input text without filled pauses by using prepared models of filled pause prediction and speech synthesis.
+- __Speech synthesis with filled pauses__ is a script that synthesizes spontaneous speech with filled pauses from an input text without filled pauses by using prepared models of filled pause prediction and speech synthesis.
 - __Filled pause tags__ are introduced to the speech synthesis model to synthesize natural spontaneous speech with filled pauses.

 ## Requirements